juanescorreap/holbertonschool-low_level_programming/0x00-hello_world/README.md

 It's purpose is to help the student understand:

-Why C programming is awesome
+Why C programming is awesome<br />
-Who invented C
+Who invented C<br />
-Who are Dennis Ritchie, Brian Kernighan and Linus Torvalds
+Who are Dennis Ritchie, Brian Kernighan and Linus Torvalds<br />
-What happens when you type gcc main.c
+What happens when you type gcc main.c<br />
-What is an entry point
+What is an entry point<br />
-What is main
+What is main<br />
-How to print text using printf, puts and putchar
+How to print text using printf, puts and putchar<br />
-How to get the size of a specific type using the unary operator sizeof
+How to get the size of a specific type using the unary operator sizeof<br />
-How to compile using gcc
+How to compile using gcc<br />
-What is the default program name when compiling with gcc
+What is the default program name when compiling with gcc<br />
-What is the official C coding style and how to check your code with betty-style
+What is the official C coding style and how to check your code with betty-style<br />
-How to find the right header to include in your source code when using a standard library function
+How to find the right header to include in your source code when using a standard library function<br />
-How does the main function influence the return value of the program
+How does the main function influence the return value of the program<br />